 Rokmetro is a professional services company that builds customized Rokwire applications for various organizations.
-Rokmetro also provides expert technical support for installation and configuration of Rokwire for organizations who wish to install a sitewide instance of Rokwire.
-Rokmetro's services are designed to facilitate adoption of Rokwire at companies, institutions, and municipal districts.
+Rokmetro also provides expert technical support for installation and configuration of Rokwire for organizations that wish to install a sitewide instance of Rokwire.
+Rokmetro’s services are designed to facilitate adoption of Rokwire at companies, institutions, and municipal districts.

 Rokmetro is led by the chief innovator of Rokwire.
 Rokmetro’s engineering team has contributed code to development of the Rokwire platform.

 Inabyte Incorporated is a software and professional services company based in Novato, California.
-Founded in 1996, Inabyte provides solutions and services for developers and end users of PCs or workstations running on the Windows platforms.
+Founded in 1996, Inabyte provides solutions and services for developers and end users of PCs or workstations running on Windows platforms.

-Inabyte has contributed important design and software development to Rokwire Building Blocks and mobile applications.
+Inabyte has contributed important design and software development to Rokwire building blocks and mobile applications.

 Translation Studies Program

 Students at the University of Illinois in the Translation Studies Program made open source contributions to the Safer Illinois app.
 The project was an assignment for TRST 580, a special topics course for rising professional translators.
 Professor Kara Warburton, in collaboration with the Rokwire team, tasked her students with localizing text strings in the Safer Illinois app for other languages.
 The project involved using an array of computer-assisted translation and localization tools on the Safer Illinois GitHub repository.